AlejandroPalomes/scrm-challenge/README.md

 yarn install
 ```

+(Take into account that you'll also need the Turbo CLI)

 **Step 3 (optional):** Prepare mobile emulator
 In case you'll like to test the mobile application, don't forget to either prepare the emulator.
 This project has been testet through Android Studio.